MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Microsoft.Graph.Beta.Users.Actions.md

 > [!NOTE]
 > To view the v1.0 release of this cmdlet, view [Invoke-MgForwardUserMessage](/powershell/module/Microsoft.Graph.Users.Actions/Invoke-MgForwardUserMessage?view=graph-powershell-1.0)

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgForwardUserMessage](/powershell/module/Microsoft.Graph.Users.Actions/Invoke-MgForwardUserMessage?view=graph-powershell-1.0)

 ### [Invoke-MgBetaGraphUserChat](Invoke-MgBetaGraphUserChat.md)
 Unhide a chat for a user.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgGraphUserChat](/powershell/module/Microsoft.Graph.Users.Actions/Invoke-MgGraphUserChat?view=graph-powershell-1.0)

 > [!NOTE]
 > To view the v1.0 release of this cmdlet, view [Invoke-MgGraphUserChat](/powershell/module/Microsoft.Graph.Users.Actions/Invoke-MgGraphUserChat?view=graph-powershell-1.0)